-Parameters policy - The Policy to serve.
+- request The incoming Django HttpRequest. - policy The Policy to serve.

 '''

-flashpolicies.views.allow_domains(request, domains)
+flashpolicies.views.allow domains (request, domains)

 '''

 Serves a cross-domain access policy allowing a list of domains.

 Note that if this is returned from the URL /crossdomain.xml on a domain, it will act as a master policy and will not permit other policies to exist on that domain.
 If you need to set meta-policy information and allow other policies, use the metapolicy() view for the master policy instead.